kovidgoyal/kitty/docs/rc_protocol.rst

 protocol is supported.
 The protocol number is present in :envvar:`KITTY_PUBLIC_KEY` as ``1``.
 The key data in this environment variable is Base-85 encoded.
 The algorithm used is Elliptic Curve Diffie Helman with the X25519 curve.
-A time based nonce is used to avoid replay attacks.
+A time based nonce is used to minimise replay attacks.
 The original JSON command has the fields: ``password`` and ``timestamp`` added.
 The timestamp is the number of nanoseconds since the epoch, excluding leap seconds.
 Commands with a timestamp more than 5 minutes from the current time are rejected.
 The command is then